 An overview of the presentation, diagnosis, and treatment of intestinal malrotation will be presented here.
 Congenital diaphragmatic hernia and abdominal wall defects are discussed separately.
 (See "Obstetrical management of omphalocele".)

-Rotational anomalies, which may or may not be symptomatic, are estimated to occur in between 1/200 and 1/500 live births [1,2].
-Symptomatic malrotation is estimated to occur in 1/6000 live births .
+Rotational anomalies, which may or may not be symptomatic, are estimated to occur in between 1 in 200 and 1 in 500 live births [1,2].
+Symptomatic malrotation is estimated to occur in 1 in 6000 live births .
 Traditionally, intestinal malrotation has been considered primarily a disease of infancy with infrequent occurrence beyond the first year of life.
-However, a series of 170 patients of all ages with intestinal malrotation managed at a single institution found the following age distribution :
+However, analysis of 2744 cases of intestinal rotation in children up to 17 years of age obtained from a national hospital discharge database found the following :

-●Infants under one year of age: 31 percent
+●Presentation before one year of age: 58 percent